Wichita Business Pulse tracks local economic, hiring, and financing signals for entrepreneurs and small-business owners.

 Local Hiring & Jobs

-• Aerospace hiring remains steady.
+• Aerospace hiring remains steady, though new postings are flattening.

-• No major layoffs announced in Wichita.
+• No major layoffs announced in Wichita, but hiring momentum is softer.

 Close-up of hands holding a wallet with cash, depicting financial management.